wardog1uk/MemView/README.md

   - Arrow keys for moving through memory pages
   - Plus/minus keys for fine-grained navigation
   - 'G' command for jumping to specific addresses
+- **Edit Memory**:
+  - Arrow keys for moving around memory on screen
+  - See selected address and its current value on the status bar
+  - Input hexadecimal values to edit selected address
+  - Press return key to exit edit mode
 - **Real-time Viewing**: Memory contents update dynamically
 - **Clean Interface**: Simple, efficient display optimized for the C64's 40x25 screen